TonyJen/tonyjen.github.io/_posts/2018-02-18-Express-Webserver-basics.md

 categories: express
 ---

-While creating a blockchain, I had to create web servers and also using Express for Node.
+While creating a blockchain, I had to create web servers using Express for Node.
 That got me thinking that I should explain the basics of Express web server.

 Express is a framework that sits on top of Nodejs.
-It behaves like a web interface for application to hook into.
+It behaves like a REST web interface for application to serve requests from the client.

 ![Express Diagram](/assets/Express Server.png){:class="img-responsive"}